whilethis/LLDBScripts/README.md

 The options you can give to the command are:

--`-c` for compact output.
-By default jq will output pretty-printed JSON -`-n` to support `NSString` instances
+- `-c` for compact output.
+By default jq will output pretty-printed JSON
+- `-n` to support `NSString` instances

 You can find more information about jq here: https://stedolan.github.io/jq/